Quantum correlations in general qubit-qudit axially symmetric states: Summary and outlook

 \section{Summary and outlook}

 In this paper, we have derived analytical formulas (\ref{eq:U0}), (\ref{eq:U1}), (\ref{eq:F0}) and (\ref{eq:F1}) for the branches of quantum correlations LQU and LQFI.
-The obtained formulas are surprisingly compact and allow one to calculate the local quantum uncertainty and local quantum Fisher information for any spin-(1/2,$S$) systems whose states commute with the $z$-component of the total spin.
+These formulas turned out to be unexpectedly compact, as a result of which computer code for them is written very simply.
+This actually makes it possible to study the local quantum uncertainty $\cal U$ and the local quantum Fisher information $\cal F$ for any spin-$(1/2,S)$ systems in axisymmetric states.
+The state for a given $S$ contains $8S+1$ free parameters.
+This allows the investigation of many physically important models.

-The derived formulas were then applied to the systems in thermal equilibrium, for which the behavior of quantum correlations has been studied in detail.
-Among findings, we note the following.
-It is natural to expect that an increase in the spin length, $S\to\infty$, should destroy quantumness of the system.
-Our calculations confirm this observation, which is known for antiferromagnets at ground states.
-However, contrary to intuitive expectations, we found enhancement of quantum correlations at zero temperature for systems with ferromagnetic couplings.
+The derived formulas were then applied to the systems in thermal equilibrium, for which the behavior of quantum correlations depending on temperature was studied.
+The high-temperature asymptotic behavior of quantum correlations was established, whence it follows that both LQU and LQFI decrease monotonically with increasing $T$ according to the power law $T^{-2}$ and completely disappear at an infinitely high temperature.
+On the other hand, quantum correlations can increase in finite (limited) regions with increasing temperature.
+Additionally, we showed that temperature can induce quantum correlations from an uncorrelated ground state.

-We also carefully studied the phenomena of sudden transitions where smooth variations in temperature lead to sharp changes in the behavior of quantum correlations.
-Remarkably, both single such transitions and series of them have been revealed.
+Next, we studied the effects of sudden changes in quantum correlations for different values of $S$.
+The performed calculations showed that both LQU and LQFI can experience one or more such transitions.

+In conclusion, we investigated the quantum correlations LQU and LQFI and found that they allow us to track the persistence of quantum correlations at finite temperatures and reveal intricate thermal effects such as correlation enhancement and abrupt transitions.
+However, it is not possible to state precisely which measure is more efficient for quantifying quantum correlations as it depends on the model and parameters of the system under consideration.

-The obtained formulas can be used to study other properties of quantum correlations, such as their dynamical behavior.
+The obtained formulas can be used to study other properties of quantum correlations, for example, their dynamical behavior.
+We believe that axially symmetric quantum states of qubit-qudit systems will be as useful as X states for two-qubit models.